tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Taschenrechner/Documentation/06_assess/Assess.md

 **Quint**

 I, Quint Gerard André Bloemen, was unable to work with the team in the first week because I was unfortunately ill.
 At the time of writing, I am back with the group.
 I haven't done much for the assignment yet, but I'm trying to make up for lost time.
+I am very proud of the rest of the group how they managed without me during the first week.
+When I came back I could only work on the bug fixes, which was very successful.